danielpowney/my-chatbot/readme.txt

 == Upgrade Notice ==
 = 1.0 =
 * Dialogflow v2 APIs now require a service account key file for authentication.
-Please review your settings.
+Please configure settings.

 == Changelog ==

-= 1.0 (13/09/2020) =
+= 1.0 (19/09/2020) =
 * New: Upgraded to Dialogflow v2 APIs.
 Dialogflow API integration is now server side with OAuth 2.0 using a service account key file.
 * Tweak: Removed Skype, Kik and Viber messaging platform support
 * New: Conversation history saved in local storage
+* Fix: Shortcode debug textarea

 = 0.6 (15/03/2018) =
 * New: Now supports multiple chatbots on the same page